Holiday Networking: 7 Steps to Party Your Way to a New Job!

 Networking cards include your name, profession or target job, personal (not work!) email address, personal (not work!) cell phone number, LinkedIn profile URL, and Twitter account.

-Renew some "old" friendships and working/student relationships, people who already know you and your work.
+Renew some "old" friendships and working/school relationships, people who already know you and your work.

 Contact former colleagues, co-workers, bosses, and subordinates.
-And/or contact former classmates.
+And/or contact former classmates and professors.

-Suggest a "holiday alumni reunion" (see Job-Hunt's Directory of Corporate Alumni Groups or search LinkedIn Groups), and meet at an old hangout for your reunion get-together.
+Suggest a "holiday alumni reunion" (read Job-Hunt's Secret Networking Powerhouse: Employer "Alumni" and LinkedIn Networking Power Tool: Education), and meet at an old hangout for your reunion get-together.
 Catch up with what’s going on with everyone else, and share what you’re doing (or contemplating doing).
+Meet new corporate alumni, too!

-To maximize meeting new people, attend at least one party you’ve never attended before.
+To maximize meeting new people, attend at least one party you have never attended before.

 Check with local professional, charity, or business groups (whatever is most appropriate and appealing) to see if they have a holiday event you can attend.